wellbrained/Chatbot-Scripts-Collab-/SC2BetSystem/ReadMe.txt

 #################
 Overlay / Theme informations
 #################
+To use the overlay please create a new BrowserSource in your streaming software and use the path below:
-OBS BrowserSource Path: ..Scripts\SC2BetSystem\Overlays\index.html
+BrowserSource Path: "<Path to Chatbot folder>..\Scripts\SC2BetSystem\Overlays\index.html"

+# Theme: GSL
+BrowserSource Size for "GSL":           Width: 850px - Height: 125px

+# Theme: SC2ScoreBoard
+BrowserSource Size for "SC2ScoreBoard": Width: 719px - Height: 68px

-# SC2Board
+# Theme: SC2Board
 BrowserSource Size for "SC2Board":      Width: 645px - Height: 316px
 You can set the FadeIn Animation in the "userSettings.js" file which is located in '..\SC2BetSystem\Overlays\'.
 You got 4 options to choose from which are written there.
 IMPORTANT: Keep in mind that those are case-sensitive!
 (TopDown, BottomUp, LeftRight, RightLeft)

-# SC2ScoreBoard
-BrowserSource Size for "SC2ScoreBoard": Width: 719px - Height: 68px

 ################